 •Theoretically grounded, nimble analysis and sensemaking that uncovers patterns and assumptions

-•Design, systems, and critical paradigms
+•Design, systems, and critical thinking paradigms

 •Writing and editing (technical, storytelling, proposal, and ethnographic)